Last Updated on: 3rd September 2023, 06:18 pm

 Low tide is the best time to search for hermit crabs on the beach.
 This is when the water level has receded to its lowest point, and hermit crabs will be easier to spot.

-Low tide can be at different times each day, so plan ahead and look at the tide table.
+Low tide can be at different times each day, so look at the tide table.

 Approach any area you want to search for hermit crabs calmly and quietly.
 Hermit crabs will flee for cover if they notice you.
 The closer you get, the better your chances of seeing where they go.